TNorman6252/TNorman6252.github.io/README.md

 ## Tristan Norman - (SSD Student)

-Welcome to my Github Pages site!
-As of right now, my main intention for with this GitHub Account is to work on the projects/assignments given to me during my time in Waterford Institute of Technology (WIT).
-As of right now, I am finishing up my 2nd year and working on my last few assignments and tests.
+##Welcome to my Github Pages site!

+As of right now, my main intention with this GitHub Account is to work on the projects/assignments given to me during my time in Waterford Institute of Technology (WIT).
+As of right now, I am finishing up my 2nd year and working on my remaining few assignments and tests.

 Below I will list a couple of programming languages I have some experience with: